Paraphysornis

-Paraphysornis is an extinct genus of giant flightless terror birds that inhabited Brazil during Late Oligocene or Early Miocene epochs.
-Although not the tallest phorusrhacid, Paraphysornis measured up to 1.4 m tall at the hips and weighed around 180–240 kg.
-It was also a notably robust bird, having short and robust tarsal bones not suited for pursuit hunting.
+Paraphysornis (meaning "near Physornis") is an extinct genus of phorusrhacid ("terror bird"), an extinct group of predatory, typically large and flightless birds.
+It lived during the Late Oligocene to Early Miocene (around 23 million years ago) in what is now southern Brazil.
+It is known from a single, nearly complete skeleton that was unearthed between 1977 and 1978.
+In 1982, Brazilian paleontologist Herculano Alvarenga described the skeleton as coming from a new species of Physornis.

 Discovery and naming

 The holotype (DGM-1418-R) and only known fossil was discovered by a mining company in the Taubaté Basin (São Paulo State) in a layer of bentonite clay, two or three meters below a layer of Pyrobitumen.
 These sediments belong to the Late Oligocene to Early Miocene Tremembé Formation.
-Excavation of the bones took several months between 1977 and 1978, yielding a nearly complete (%75) skeleton only lacking most of the cranium, the pelvis and sternum.
+Excavation of the bones took several months between 1977 and 1978, yielding a nearly complete (75%) skeleton, only lacking most of the cranium, the pelvis and sternum.
 The bones were initially studied by Herculano Alvarenga, who first described them in 1982 as a species of Physornis.

 Following closer examination of various phorusrhacid remains held in institutions across Europe, North America and Argentina; Alvarenga came to the conclusion that his taxon displays enough unique features to warrant a new genus distinct from Physornis, naming it Paraphysornis in a publication in 1993.
 The name is a combination of the genus name of Physornis and the Greek suffix "para-", in combination meaning "close to Physornis".
-The species name "brasiliensis", coined in the initial description in 1982, reflects the animal's country of origin.
+The species name brasiliensis, coined in the initial description in 1982, reflects the animal's country of origin.